saphetor/varsome-api-client-python/README.md

         def add_vcf_header_info(self, vcf_template):
             """
-            Adds vcf INFO headers for the annotated values provided This is just a base method you need to override in your own implementation depending on the annotations added through the annotate_record method
+            Adds vcf INFO headers for the annotated values provided
             :param vcf_template: vcf reader object
             :return:
             """